markns/markns.dev/content/posts/domain-specific-paas/kubernetes-istio-auth0.md

 # Maintaining the right image at all times

-But wait!
-I hear you say, don't we need to have an image to run in the first place?
+"But wait!", I hear you say, don't we need to have an image to run in the first place?
 We do indeed, and because we want to allow our users to install packages using `requirements.txt`, we can't just use the same image for all the apps.
 We need to be able to build an image in the cluster if required.